Bhupen27/Todo/Readme.md

 4. Configure Environment Variables

-    Create an ".env" file in the backend directory and add the " MONGO_URI " variable to connect to your MongoDB database
+    Create ".env" file in the backend directory and add the " MONGO_URI " variable to connect to your MongoDB database

     MONGO_URI="your-mongodb-uri-here"